kuzzleio/documentation-old/src/guide/essentials/configuration.md

 ---
 layout: full.html
 algolia: true
-title: Configure Kuzzle Backend
+title: Configure Kuzzle
 order: 200
 ---

-# Configuring Kuzzle Backend
+# Configuring Kuzzle

-The Kuzzle Backend **configuration** is stored in a [kuzzlerc file](https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample) found in the root folder of your Kuzzle Backend installation.
+The Kuzzle **configuration** is stored in a [kuzzlerc file](https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample) found in the root folder of your Kuzzle installation.

-Kuzzle Backend uses [rc](https://github.com/dominictarr/rc) to **override** its default configuration by either:
+Kuzzle uses [rc](https://github.com/dominictarr/rc) to **override** its default configuration by either:

 - loading parameters from a `.kuzzlerc` file ([sample file](https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample));
 - loading parameters from environment variables with a `kuzzle_` prefix.

-### Example 1: configuring Kuzzle Backend using a custom `.kuzzlerc` file
+### Example 1: configuring Kuzzle using a custom `.kuzzlerc` file

 You can write your custom config parameters in a `.kuzzlerc` and store it in `$HOME/.kuzzlerc` or [one of these locations](https://github.com/dominictarr/rc/blob/master/README.md#standards):